Who is Rebit?

 If my computer is destroyed can I restore to a new computer?

-You can recover your entire PC backup from Rebit onto a replacement PC of the exact same make and model in the case of catastrophes like a destroyed PC or a lost or stolen notebook.
-It is important to note that all of the operating system files that are backed up on your Rebit backup are those used by your previous PC.
-If the replacement PC is not the exact same make and model as your lost PC, the recovered system files may not allow the new PC to run properly and may not comply with the licensing agreements for your operating system.
-However, you can recover any files and folders from your Rebit backup to a different PC by connecting the Rebit backup device to the Windows PC and selecting "Browse" when prompted.
+In the event of a destroyed or lost/stolen computer, you can recover your entire backup from Rebit to a replacement computer of the exact same make and model.
+It is important to note that all of the operating system files that are backed up are those used by your previous computer.
+If the replacement is not the exact same make and model as your previous computer, the recovered system files may not allow the new computer to run properly and may not comply with the licensing agreements for your operating system.

 Can I use Rebit to move files from one computer to another?

 Yes, you can recover backed up files from one computer to another computer.
-Rebit is designed for continuous, transparent backup and easy recovery of files or an entire PC.
-Rebit also provides for portability of backed up data to another PC, should you want to recover backed up files to a different PC.
-Simply connect the Rebit5 backup device to the Windows PC and select "Browse" when prompted.
+Rebit is designed for continuous, transparent backup and recovery of files or an entire computer.
+Rebit also provides for portability of backed up data if you want to recover files to a different PC.

 Are any files excluded from backup?